mosip/documentation/docs/adopting-lts-1.2.0.md

 * To know more, read through [Compliance Tool Kit](https://docs.mosip.io/compliance-tool-kit/versions/version-0.0.9) documentation.

 #### OpenG2P

 * OpenG2P is an open source platform upon which government-to-person (G2P) solutions can be built.
 * The platform offers people facing processes such as onboarding into schemes, identity verification, and cash transfers to their bank accounts along with a self-serviced beneficiary portal.
 * It also incorporates the government department facing features such as creation of registries and beneficiary lists, eligibility checks, scheme definition, payment disbursement and reconciliation.
 * To know more, read through [OpenG2P](https://docs.openg2p.org/) documentation.

 #### OpenCRVS

 * OpenCRVS is a digital platform for recording a person's major life events like births, deaths, marriages, and divorces.
-* It is a customizable open source solution designed for civil registration and it's essential services such as social protection, health care, education and economic and social opportunities.
+* It is a customisable open source solution designed for civil registration and it's essential services such as social protection, health care, education and economic and social opportunities.